Masters in Biology, Medical Science Concentration (MBMS)

 - Select the concentration in Medical Science as your first choice

-- Complete Biol 7240, 7250 and 7800 with a grade no lower than a B. Many applicants do not have these prerequisite premed courses, yet may be accepted into MBMS under CONDITIONAL STATUS with the contingency of completing these courses their first semester of graduate school.
+- Complete Biol 7240, 7250 and 7800 with a grade no lower than a B. Many applicants do not have these prerequisite premed courses, yet may be accepted into MBMS under CONDITIONAL STATUS with the contingency of completing these courses their FIRST semester of graduate school.
 Candidates can take other graduate courses, but before they are formally accepted into MBMS, they must complete these prerequisite courses.
 If comparable courses were taken as an undergraduate, they may be accepted as a substitution; however, this is subject to the discretion of the MBMS directors.
+Conditional students who do not fulfill the specifications of their acceptance, will be terminated from the MBMS program.

 Complete on Online Application

-Incomplete files and/or files submitted after the deadline will not be reviewed.
+Incomplete files, files that do not make the GPA and test score minimums, and/or files submitted after the deadline will not be reviewed.
 This a competitive program and applicants must meet the requirements listed above to be considered.
 Selections are also based on enrollment capacity.

-GSU Master’s students seeking to switch into MBMS concentration must resubmit their application in the next cycle, specifying MBMS as their primary choice.
+Current GSU Master’s students seeking to switch into MBMS concentration must resubmit their application in the next cycle, specifying MBMS as their primary choice.
 Their files will be reviewed alongside new applicants.
+There is no guarantee of acceptance into the MBMS concentration.

 Contact the MBMS Advisors below if you have any questions: